egarza/egarza.github.io/index.md

 I am Medical Doctor and a Neuroscience researcher working in the field of Neuroimaging and Psychiatry.
 I'm a promoter and user of *Open Science* and *Open Access* initiatives.

 ### Research Interests
-My research focuses on finding neuroimaging biomarkers in neuropsychiatric conditions that could be used for diagnosis or treatment evaluation.
-Currently my main line of research has been in *Substance Addiction* and *Connectomics*.
+My research focuses on finding neuroimaging biomarkers of disease and treatment in substance addiction.

 In parallel, I'm interested in the effects of music in chronic pain conditions, so-called *Music-Induced Analgesia*.